PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

     The command validates the key exists in Device Management, then saves the key in the User Store.

-1. To provision your device with the developed and update certificates:
+1. To provision your device with the developer and update certificates:

     ```bash
     mbl-cli provision-pelion  <cert-name> <update-cert-path> --create-dev-cert